 Please note: The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following lists.
 Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.

-If you have a power-of-attorney, affidavit, sworn statement, acknowledgement of execution, etc. that must be signed in the presence of a notary public, you may make an appointment on our online appointment system and come in person to the Embassy with the following:
+If you have a power-of-attorney, affidavit, sworn statement, acknowledgement of execution, etc. that must be signed in the presence of a notary public, you may make an appointment on our online appointment system and come in person to the Embassy.

 - The fee for each notary seal is US$50 or the equivalent in UAE dirhams.
 This is payable in U.S. dollars, dirhams, or by credit card.

 - Acknowledgement – An Acknowledgement of execution is used for legal agreements, deeds, powers of attorney, business documents, etc. for use in the United States.

 - Affidavit – An affidavit is one’s sworn statement.
 Please keep in mind the consular office assumes no responsibility for the truth or falsity of the representations that appear in the affidavit.